 Requirements for the Major

 - Eight units of mathematics to include Mathematics 111, 112, 211, 212, 141, 331, and two other mathematics courses chosen from courses numbered higher than 300.
 Recommended: selections from Mathematics 321, 322, 332, 382, 391, and 392.
-At the discretion of the Department of Mathematics, MATH 111 may be waived for students entering with sufficient background in calculus.
-Students with adequate background in statistics may substitute an alternative mathematics course for MATH 141.
+At the discretion of the Department of Mathematics, Mathematics 111 may be waived for students entering with sufficient background in calculus.
+Students with adequate background in statistics may substitute an upper-division mathematics course for Mathematics 141.

 - Six units of economics, including Economics 201, 312, 313, and 314, and two units from among Economics 315–469, excluding Economics 402.

 - The junior qualifying examination is taken in both departments.